 And that included right here in NYC.
-A petition to remove the statue of Christopher Columbus from Columbus Circle as well as rename the area has been continuously shared, and the famous statue that sits in front of the iconic American Museum of Natural History will be removed, as requested by the museum itself.
+A petition to remove the statue of Christopher Columbus from Columbus Circle as well as rename the area has been continuously shared, and the famous statue that sits in front of the iconic American Museum of Natural History has finally been removed months later, as requested by the museum itself.

 The statue depicts former New York State Governor and President of the U.S., Theodore Roosevelt, riding on horseback with an Indigenous man and an African man standing below him on either side.
 The Museum said that many, including the institution itself, “find its depictions of the…figures and their placement in the monument racist.”

 The Museum released a statement on June 21, 2020 requesting its removal, and former Mayor Bill de Blasio also confirmed the news the same day (since the statue is owned by the city).
 Though the museum President said they expected the several month long removal of the statue to take place this fall, it wasn’t until last week that the $2 million removal process began.
 The statue is now detached from its pedestal after 82 years at the museum’s front.

 This November, it was shared that the statue will be relocated to a new presidential library in North Dakota.
 According to the Times, the statue will be held in storage until it is shipped to the presidential library in a matter of weeks.

 The Theodore Roosevelt Presidential Library (“TR Library”) is expected to open in 2026 in North Dakota, which has made an agreement with the City of New York for a long-term loan of the statue.
 A press release also shared that members of the Roosevelt family are supportive of this decision, and that though it will be put in storage for now, the library is considering a display that “would enable it to serve as an important tool to study the nation’s past.”
 If so, an Advisory Council with representatives of the Indigenous Tribal and Black communities, historians, scholars, and artists would guide the “recontextualization of the statue.”